• Japan

 Overnight in Tsutaya Tokinoyado Retreat

-Day 15: Walk Yabuhara to Narai via Torii Pass
+Day 13: Yabuhara to Narai via Torii Pass

 Accommodations